TuringLang/Turing.jl/docs/src/for-developers/how_turing_samplers_work.md

 ### Models

 To define a model, you declare a joint distribution on variables in the `@model` macro, and specify which variables are observed and which should be inferred, as well as the value of the observed variables.
-Thus `<code>` creates an instance of `Model`.
-This is all handled by DynamicPPL.
+Thus `<code>` creates an instance of the struct `Model`.
+This is all handled by DynamicPPL, more specifically [here](https://github.com/TuringLang/DynamicPPL.jl/blob/master/src/model.jl).

 More about models below.